 If we want the same requirements for our other target, hello2, we could simply duplicate them.
 However, as projects grow, that approach leads to a great deal of repeated boilerplate in Jamfiles.
 Fortunately, there's a better way.
-Each project (i.e. each Jamfile), can specify a set of attributes, including requirements:
+Each project can specify a set of attributes, including requirements:

 '''

 project

 : requirements <include>/home/ghost/Work/boost <threading>multi

 ;

 exe hello : hello.cpp ;

-exe hello2 : hello.cpp ;

-the section called "Feature Attributes"

 '''

+1 See the section called "Feature Attributes"